 The Audit Committee performs a scrutiny role in relation to the application of CIPFA's Public Sector Internal Audit Standards 2017 (PSIAS) and regularly monitors the performance of the Council's Internal Audit service.
 The Council's Chief Internal Auditor has responsibility to review independently and report to the Audit Committee annually, to provide assurance on the adequacy and effectiveness of conformance with the PSIAS.

-The Internal Audit service undertakes an annual programme of work, approved by the Audit Committee, based on a strategic risk assessment.
-The Chief Internal Auditor provides an independent opinion on the adequacy and effectiveness of the system of internal control.
+The results of the external assessment of Internal Audit Conformance with PSIAS was undertaken by Renfrewshire Council and reported to the Audit Committee on 20 August 2024.
+The external assessment confirmed that Internal Audit fully conforms with the requirements of the PSIAS.
+From 1 April 2025 the new Global Internal Audit Standards came into effect for the UK Public Sector and a transition plan is in place to ensure the Internal Audit service is compliant with the requirements by 31 March 2026.